Blueberry Oatmeal Pancakes

 • Reheating: Reheat in the microwave for one minute.

-More pancakes recipes to try:
+More pancake recipes to try:

 Picture of blueberry oatmeal pancakes topped with banana slices.